LiAuTraver/liautraver.github.io/content/post/git-tips/index.md

 ---

-Nevigating to GitHub `settings - SSH and GPG keys`, paste the `SSH public key`.
+Navigating to GitHub `settings - SSH and GPG keys`, paste the `SSH public key`.

 ### When something goes wrong